phossa/phossa-di/README.md

   // load parameter definition
   $container->load('./definition.param.php');

-  // you may load one file if you want to
+  // you may load from one if you want to
   // $container->load('./definitions.php');

   // getting what you've already defined